robinboncoeur/mygitblender/README.md

 # Behaviour

-After some checking, the script will paint a fairly basic shader on material zones of your figure, including eyelashes and teeth.
-If you have material zones that aren't in the list for that figure, those zones are ignored.
+After some basic error checking, the script will paint a fairly basic shader on material zones of your figure, including eyelashes and teeth.
+If you have material zones in the figure that aren't in the list for that figure, those zones are ignored.

 Selecting the wrong base figure will result in no shaders being painted on your figure.
 Note: *previous versions of this script required that the figure be named that of its origins, such as 'V4' or 'Dawn': that is no longer required, the object can be named anything.
 If no shaders show up on your figure, double-check that you have the right figure type selected.*